RUDOLF VRBA WAS THE FOREMOST WHISTLEBLOWER OF WORLD WAR II.

 The first Jew to escape from Auschwitz Birkenau successfully (ie. not get caught) was Siegfried Lederer on April 5, 1944.
 As for the brilliant planning, victory has many fathers, defeat is an orphan.
 The leader of the aforementioned quartet of prisoners, Cytryn, engineered the escape by constructing the hideout.
 Polish historian Josef Garliski has claimed Pawel Gulba and David Szmulewski were also involved in the planning.
 He also claims it was Gulba who “concealed the two escapees in the Mexico area.”

 When the hideout was not immediately dismantled by the Nazis, the few prisoners who knew about it remained uncertain as to whether or not it could be re-used.
 It was Vrba and Wetzler who agreed to serve as “guinea pigs” to determine whether the hideout was still safe to re-use, but only after one of the re-captured escapees had managed to speak very briefly to Vrba, reassuring him that none of the recaptured men had revealed its location under torture.
-Why the Nazis did not murder all four escapees after torturing them remains a mystery.
-The corpses of failed escapees were normally brutalized and placed on display.
+Normally, the corpses of failed escapees were would be brutalized and placed on display; hence the abnormal leniency of the aforementioned Arthur Liebehenschel was crucial for the escape of Vrba and Wetzler.

 Vrba and Wetzler volunteered to stay hidden for three days–and then be joined by two other would-be escapees, possibly a duo who had helped to assemble the hideout–whereupon all four men would remain hidden for another three days.
 Only then would they try to escape Auschwitz as a foursome.
 Wetzler, however, told Vrba he could not sustain himself for another three days inside the hideout; whereupon Vrba consented to remain faithful to his friendship with Wetzler who was desperate to flee as soon as possible.